 This apartment looks to be marketing towards the millennial crowd, so we should think about how apartment communities can market their product to a younger generation.

 The three central concepts that we’re going to take a look at today are tailoring content to your audience, making it easy to take action and then also placing several call-to-action elements or CTA’s on each page to drive traffic to specific locations in the site.
+As you look through these tactics you should think about different approaches to market your apartment community.

 So, from the beginning, what we could do is we just take a look at the logo, and I love all of the minimalist design that they have going on on the site.